Artificial lattice

 Artificial lattice is a term encompassing every atomic-scale structures designed and controlled to confine electrons onto a chosen lattice.
 Research has been done on multiple geometries and one of the most notable being what is called molecular graphene (in order to mimic graphene structure).
 Molecular graphene is a part of two-dimensional artificial lattices.

 Artificial lattices can be studied to test theoretical topology predictions or for their engineered electronic proprieties.
 Those materials should still be considered at a research stage.

 Synthesis

 Synthesis of such materials is often achieved using Atomic manipulation by scanning tunneling microscope or atomic force microscope.
 More and more efforts are being made to achieve a similar atomic precision with focused electron beams.
-Those methods aren't adapted for a mass production of nanostructures as each molecule has to be moved one by one.
+Those methods aren't adapted for the mass production of nanostructures as each molecule has to be moved one by one.
 To solve this issue, new methods of synthesize those compounds are being researched such as chemical bottom-up synthesis.

 Currently, multiple methods, often complementary, exist for synthesizing such materials :